DEMOLITION DERBY

 Bumpers:

 Bumper swaps allowed.
-Must be a factory automobile bumper but can be loaded, but we are going to allow you to load it or you may run square tubing bumpers may use up to 4x6 tubing can not run past tires .
+May run a aftermarket bumper no thicker than 1/4'' and point must not be no more than a 74 impala bumper or any 7'' from point to back of bumper.
+Factory automobile bumper but can be loaded, You may run square tubing bumpers may use up to 4x6 tubing can not run past tires .
 Front & Rear bumpers can be mounted with up to (8) ½” bolts total or wired on in 4 places with #9 wire.
 Bumpers may be welded to shock face/flange or may weld to frame.
 You may weld a shock tube all the way around.

 No bolting all the way through bumpers and/or bumper shocks.